mashamay/ISLP/README.md

-This are solutions to applied problems from Introduction to Statistical Learning in Python textbook
+These are solutions to applied problems from Introduction to Statistical Learning in Python textbook